|

 - "how to": (38 file(s) found)

-Then we merge results, effectively making a boolean search of the
+Then we merge results, effectively making a boolean

 *Note: The eCFR permits a three term boolean search,